Info from www.childrens.com:

 Can You Mix Breast Milk from Different Days?

-Yes — mixing milk from different pumping sessions is completely safe.
-Schindler recommends combining cold milk with cold milk.
-Store your pumped sessions separately in the fridge, and once everything has cooled to the same temperature, you can combine them into one bottle or bag.
+Yes.
+Combining breast milk from different days is completely safe, as long as you follow one rule: combine cold milk with cold milk.
+Store each pumping session separately in the fridge, and once everything has cooled to the same temperature, pour it all into one bottle or bag.

-When you do mix, label the combined milk with the date and time of the first pumping session — that’s what determines when it expires.
+Label the combined milk with the date and time of the earliest pumping session that’s the date that determines when it expires.

 Can Warmed Breast Milk Be Refrigerated Again?

-According to the CDC, breast milk that has been offered during a feeding can be saved for up to two hours afterward.
-After that window, it should be discarded.
-Bacteria from the nipple of the bottle can contaminate the remaining milk, so it’s not safe to keep it longer than two hours.
+According to the CDC, breast milk that’s been offered during a feeding can be saved for up to two hours afterward, then it should be discarded.
+Bacteria from the baby’s mouth and the bottle nipple can contaminate the leftover milk, so it isn’t safe to hold onto past that two-hour window.

 How Do I Safely Defrost Frozen Breast Milk?

-If you’re short on time, you can place the bag or bottle in a bowl of lukewarm water to speed up thawing.
-Once it’s fully liquid, warm the amount your baby needs for that feeding.
-Any remaining milk can go back in the fridge for up to 24 hours.
+If you’re short on time, place the sealed bag or bottle in a bowl of lukewarm water to speed up the process.
+Once it’s fully liquid, warm only the amount your baby needs for that feeding any leftover thawed milk can go back in the fridge for up to 24 hours.

 Important: Once breast milk has been thawed, never refreeze it.